infosecjosh/dfrws2019/echo_analysis.md

 # Analysis of Amazon Echo Evidence

 ## Review of extracted files
 The Alexa modules of CIFT were used to create a normalized database.

-Then we analyze contents of the extracted files in root level of extract.
+We analyzed the contents of the extracted files and noted any items of interest.

 | Filename | Description | Related accounts/identities | Notes |
 | - | - | - | - |